Among the annoyances plaguing writers when they are “working on their novel” are typo hunts. Here’s a few useful tips.

 I couldn’t believe it.
 After the last submission, I went through and tidied it up a bit more.
 I glossed over it very carefully, or what I thought was very carefully, and when I went to post it here on writefarmlive, I decided to give it another read-through.

 TYPO, in the second fucking paragraph!
 No wonder it got rejected.
 If someone sent me a story with a glaring error right at the beginning, I would be like, “What the hell?
 For real?
 How much of this article am I going to have to edit before I post it on my site?”
 I hung my head in shame for a few minutes, and proceeded to read the rest of the story, where I found a couple more.

 I’m not talking about commas and verb usage here.
 I’m talking glaring misspellings of words that every first-grader should know.
 I was pretty disappointed in myself.
-I question sometimes if there’s something wrong with my keyboard, or my fingers, or my brain.
+I question sometimes if there’s something wrong with my keyboard, or my fingers, or my brain, wishing I could use the essayhave service I used in college to write my papers for me.
 But, like all other mistakes in the writing world, you chalk it up to experience and carry on, because there’s nothing else you can do.
 I figured I would include a short list of typo-hunting tactics that I sometimes neglect.
 If nothing else, this list is a reminder for me as much as advice for you.

 Take Your Fucking Time With Submissions

 If your story was awesome yesterday, then it’ll still be awesome tomorrow, or next year.
 Most of us in the fiction world are writing timeless stories.
 They don’t need to go live right away, but probably worse than anyone else I know, I have a habit of zipping unfinished documents off to literary magazines, hoping for some kind of placement so I can bag a writing credit.